DarkGeekMS/ApeX-Server/README.md

 ## Brief Description

-Backend code of ApeX, a social media application that mimicks reddit.
+Backend code of ApeX, a social media application that mimics reddit.

 ## Utilized Technologies